DougLau/footile/README.md

 This is needed because we will *scan* the polygon onto a grid one row at a time.

-Every path has a **winding order**: either *clockwise* or the other direction, sometimes called *counter-* or *anti-clockwise*.
+Every path has a **winding order**: either *clockwise* or the other direction, typically called *counter-* or *anti-clockwise*.
 Let's avoid that debate by calling it *widdershins*, since clocks rarely go backwards.

 The first vertex must be on the outside of the path, so we can check the angle